lirios/docs-hig/docs/environment.rst

 Always design with sane defaults in focus.

-Hawaii applications put a strong emphasis on the out of the box experience for the users.
+Liri applications put a strong emphasis on the out of the box experience for the users.

 It is safe to assume that if your app requires configuration before a user can be comfortable using it, the user may not take the time to configure it at all and simply use another app